tmenguy/ha-solcast-solar/README.md

 Go to `Settings`, `Dashboards`, `Energy`

+The solar forecast has to be associated with a solar generation item in your Energy dashboard.

-Edit the `Solar Panels` `Solar production` item you have previously created (or will create now).
+Edit a `Solar Panels` `Solar production` item you have previously created (or will create now).
 Do not add a separate `Solar production` item as things will just get weird.

+There can only be a single configuration of the total Solcast PV Forecast in the Energy dashboard, it is not possible to split the forecast for different solar arrays/Solcast sites.

 > [!IMPORTANT]
 > If you do not have a solar generation sensor in your system then this integration will not work in the Energy dashboard.
 The graph and adding the forecast integration rely on there being a generation sensor set up.